What is the difference between an MA in Education and an MS in Education or an M.Ed? What does MEDL mean?

 - A completed graduate application

 - Official transcripts from each college or university attended.
-Applicants must hold a bachelor's degree from a regionally accredited institution with a cumulative GPA of 2.5 or higher.
+Applicants must hold a bachelor's degree from a regionally accredited institution.
+A 2.7 GPA is preferred.
+Applicants with a 2.5 - 2.69 GPA will be required to take the GRE exam.

-- Two letters of recommendation from current or previous supervisors or a letter of nomination from the candidate’s school system, showing three years’ experience in teaching or school counseling, or the equivalent at the conclusion of the program.
+- Two letters of recommendation from current or previous supervisors, or a letter of nomination from the candidate’s school system.
+Letters must show at least two years’ experience as a licensed teacher or school counselor.

 - A personal statement